Oconee Rivers Greenway Network: Greenways, multi-use paths and trails in the network

 The North Oconee River Greenway paved 3.5-miles long a 10-foot wide multi-use path for non-motorized traffic running from Sandy Creek Nature Center, where it connected with Cook's Greenway Trail, south to Dudley Park.
 The greenway connects to the University of Georgia's own network of multi-use trails and paths on campus.
 The North Oconee River Greenway is currently being expanded through Oconee Hill Cemetery.

 The Trail Creek Trail is a paved multi-use trail connecting to Virginia Walker Park.

-The Firefly Trail, begun around 2017, is a cycling-pedestrian route built on top of an abandoned railway will eventually support transport from Dudley Park to Winterville.
+The Firefly Trail, begun around 2017, is a cycling-pedestrian route built on top of an abandoned railway that will eventually support transport from Dudley Park to Winterville.